gdsfactory/gdsfactory/README.md

   - avoids duplicated names and faster runtime implementing a cache.
 If you try to call the same component function with the same parameters, you get the component directly from the cache.
   - automatically adds cell parameters into a `component.info` (`full`, `default`, `changed`) as well as any other `info` metadata (`polarization`, `wavelength`, `test_protocol`, `simulation_settings` ...)
   - writes component metadata in YAML including port information (name, position, width, orientation, type, layer)
-- routing functions where the routes are composed of configurable bends and straight sections (for circuit simulations you still have the concept of what the route is made of)
+- routing functions where the routes are composed of configurable bends and straight sections (for circuit simulations you want to maintain the route bends and straight settings)
   - `get_route`: for single routes between component ports
   - `get_route_from_steps`: for single routes between ports where we define the steps or bends
   - `get_bundle`: for bundles of routes (river routing)